 Community legal centres (CLCs) are not for profit organisations that are independent from government.
 They provide free or low cost services to their communities.
 CLCs primarily target services for people who are ineligible for legal aid and cannot afford to hire a private lawyer.

-A list of CLCs in Perth as well as rural and remote areas of WA, including contact details, can be found on the National Association of Community Legal Centres website.
+A list of CLCs in Perth as well as rural and remote areas of WA, including contact details, can be found on the Community Legal WA website.
 Some CLCs have eligibility requirements – you should check when contacting the centre.
 Some CLCs also only assist with specific areas of law and will not usually represent you in Court.
 You can contact a CLC without needing a referral.

 CLCs that may provide support in relation to family violence and financial abuse matters include: